Endola Constituency

 The constituency is hard-hit by the drought just like the rest of the northern region, but the situation was made worse by lack of drinking water for people and their animals as many water points were disconnected because of unpaid bills.
 The constituency is also faced with the issue of people who have no national documents.
 Endola is a flood-prone area with many water pans therefore, good roads are needed to avoid a situation where villages are totally cut off during the rainy season.
-On the crime front, the constituency is badly affected as it has only one police station at Ongha.
+The constituency is badly affected by crime, a situation blamed on it having one police station at Ongha.
+There is one clinic which helps inhabitants with medications.

 Politics

 As is common in all constituencies of former Owamboland, Namibia's ruling SWAPO Party has dominated elections since independence.
-Ruth Nhinda (SWAPO) was regional councillor for the Endola constituency from 2004.
+Ruth Nhinda (SWAPO) was regional councillor for the Endola constituency from 2004 when she received 7,510 of the 7,557 votes cast.

 Her death in 2014 necessitated a by-election which was won by Ferdinand Shifidi, also SWAPO.
 Shifidi was reelected in the 2015 regional election, gathering 5,703 votes, while the only opposition candidate, Hafeni Pius of the Rally for Democracy and Progress (RDP), received 398 votes.
 Shifidi was again reelected in the 2020 regional election; he received 4,892 votes.
 Runner-up became Tulipohamba Nghiueuelekwa the Independent Patriots for Change (IPC), an opposition party formed in August 2020, who obtained 1,121 votes.